 What information can be updated or changed on the 1099-K form?

-On the 1099-K form, only the name, address, and TIN (SSN or EIN) can be corrected.
+If you have Stripe and you have received a 1099-K form, only the name, address, and TIN (SSN or EIN) can be corrected.

 The gross payment amounts cannot be changed.
 Note that full and partial refunds are not deducted from the reported gross volume.